Jerscape/weather_snap/README.md

 # weather_snap
 In progress.
-Goals is to allow users to save a snapshot of current weather conditions and retrieve them later.
+Goal is to allow users to save a snapshot of current weather conditions, save to a postgres database, and retrieve them later.